felipelouza/mm-repair/Readme.md

 ## Column reordering

-For the column reordering algorithms, take a look at the `reorder` subfolder.
+For the column reordering algorithms, take a look at the `reordering` subfolder.